The Soldier's Details

 We believe Banks would have travelled from ‘Aquitania’ with mates Dusty Millar and Harold Clayden and probably returned with them in the truck which broke down on Greenmount Road, hence they missed the sailing time.

 Banks was captured by Japanese on 8/3/1942 whilst travelling in an ambulance in transit to Bandoeng.
 From 11/3/1942 – 18/4/1942 with 2/2nd Casualty Clearing Station suffering from malaria.
 Attached to 2/3rd Reserve Motor Transport Company for period of convalescence until 5/11/1942.

-Noel was too ill to be included in earlier selection for work parties to Burma-Thai Railway.
-He suffered frequently with Malaria.
+Noel was too ill, frequently suffering from malaria to be included in earlier selection for work parties to Burma-Thai Railway.

 These three men were sent to Pakan Baroe, Sumatra where they caught up with a few other 2/4th men where they commenced working on Sumatra’s railway.

 Sumatra: Worked on the Pakan Baroe-Mocearo Railway with McAskil, Booth, Annear.

 It is believed Noel Banks is included in this photograph, now part of AWM Collection.
 He is second from left with just his face profile showing.